lbellman/lindseyland/README.md

 # Getting Started

 Welcome to Lindseyland!
-This is a client/server application, so in order to run it successfully on your machine, you will need to follow the instructions to setup the backend server locally.
+Follow the instructions below to run the application on your local machine.

 ## Backend Server Setup